Highoshi/bit-brains-eip-/eips/eip-0003-epoch-based-token-distribution.md

 Token availability is aligned with epoch completion, patience, and sustained participation rather than immediate liquidity or speculative access.
 Unlocks are progressive, cumulative, and irreversible.

-This EIP defines when BIT becomes available, not how influence or rewards are earned.
+This EIP defines when BIT becomes available, not how influence or rewards are earned, and does not redefine total supply.

 ---